mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 "Oh my gosh, Michael," she responded.
 "Literally, after every time things don't work out, you say that, and then you find someone else."

 "This is different though.
-I've never felt so bummed like I am now.
-I feel like the sting isn't as painful as often, but he's the first thing that comes to mind when I wake up, and I fall asleep thinking about him.
-I'm not sure if I'll find someone who can relate to how I value the gospel."
+I've never felt so bummed like I am now, especially this long.
+I feel like the sting isn't as painful as often, but he's the first thing that comes to mind when I wake up, and I fall asleep thinking about him."

 "You'll find someone, even if he comes from a different background.
 If people discriminate you because you're Mormon, don't be part of their lives.
 Walk away.
 It's just like if people discriminate you because you're gay or because you're Asian.
 Walk away.
 You don’t deserve those kinds of people."